 lullabeast

-Autonomous dev pipeline · runs on OpenClaw
+Autonomous dev pipeline · one container

 Bring an idea.
 Leave with a working MVP.